kbernhagen/lufah/README.md

 Notes

-All commands except setting group config are supported for fah 8.3.
+All commands except `/group config key value` are supported for fah 8.3.
 Command config may not behave as expected for fah 8.3.
-Command config is not supported with groups for fah 8.3.

 Group names should preferably conform to fah 8.1 restrictions: begins "/", has only letters, numbers, period, underscore, hyphen